-Why did UTS apply for permission to introduce adjustment points for 2020 women applications?
+Why is UTS introducing adjustment points for women applicants?

-UTS is taking this action now to address the long-standing wide gender disparity in students applying for undergraduate courses in both engineering and IT.
+UTS is taking this action now to address the long-standing sector-wide gender disparity in students applying for undergraduate courses in both engineering and IT.

 For which courses can women receive adjustment factors?